postech-compsec/postech-compsec.github.io/pages/research.md

 ###### 1. Find vulnerabilites of Generative AI!
 * Can we find prompts of Large Language Models (LLMs) to generate sensitive information?
-* You can fill the rest with me!
+* You can suggest the rest to me!

 ###### 2. Secure Generative AI via ML!
 * Can we unlearn sensitive information from LLMs?
-* You can fill the rest with me!
+* You can suggest the rest to me!

 ###### 3. Find vulnerabilites of Robot AI!
 * Can we find adverarial attacks to drive robots to unsafe states?
-* You can fill the rest with me!
+* You can suggest the rest to me!

 ###### 4. Secure Robot AI via ML!
 * Can we learn individual AI for securing Robot AI?
-* You can fill the rest with me!
+* You can suggest the rest to me!

 ---